Netflix/dgs/docs/generating-code-from-schema.md

 ## Generating Client APIs

 The code generator can also create client API classes.
-You can use these classes to query data from a GraphQL endpoint using Java.
+You can use these classes to query data from a GraphQL endpoint using Java, or in unit tests using the `QueryExecutor`.
-Java GraphQL clients are useful for server-to-server communication and testing.
+The Java GraphQL Client is useful for server-to-server communication.
+A GraphQL Java Client is [available](advanced/java-client) as part of the framework.

 Code generation creates a <code><var>field-name</var>GraphQLQuery</code> for each Query and Mutation field.
 The <code>\*GraphQLQuery</code> query class contains fields for each parameter of the field.